MicrosoftDocs/dynamics365smb-docs/business-central/sales-order-agent-process.md

 [!INCLUDE [preview-banner](~/../shared-content/shared/preview-includes/preview-banner.md)]

-This article explains how to work with the Sales Order Agent, which automates sales order creation from customer requests.
-The Sales Order Agent monitors the designated mailbox for incoming customer emails about item inquiries.
-When it identifies a potential request, it starts converting the request to an order.
-Some steps require your intervention, such as reviewing email correspondence and providing assistance to the agent.
+In this article, you learn how to use the Sales Order Agent to process sales orders from customer requests.
+The Sales Order Agent is a Copilot feature that automates sales orders based on customer inquiries about products/items received via email.

+The agent monitors a designated mailbox for incoming customer emails about item inquiries.
+When it identifies a potential request, it starts converting the request into an order.
+For example, it verifies the customer, checks item availability, creates a sales quote, and prepares an email response to the customer that includes the quote as a PDF attachment.

+Some steps require your intervention, such as reviewing email correspondence and providing assistance to the agent as needed.
+Until an order is created, the agent handles back-and-forth email exchanges with the customer to resolve any missing details and allow for modifications to the original request, if necessary.

 Learn more about Sales Order Agent process in [Sales Order Agent overview](sales-order-agent.md#process-flow).

 [!INCLUDE [limited-public-preview](includes/limited-public-preview.md)]
 <!--[!INCLUDE [preview-note](~/../shared-content/shared/preview-includes/production-ready-preview-dynamics365.md)]-->